codebar/tutorials/html/lesson4/tutorial.md

 min-width: 570px;
 ```

-Let's also increase the line height, so that our content is clearer to read
+Let's also increase the line height, so that the text of the page is easier to read.

 ```css
 line-height: 23px;
 ```